 intermolecular forces have less influence i.e. more easily overcome.

-intermolecular force is strong enough liquefaction occurs.
-Remember the
+force is strong enough liquefaction occurs.
+Remember the force of electrical

-force of electrical attraction is proportional to the numerical +ve charge
+attraction is proportional to the numerical +ve charge multiplied by the

 However when you